Paper & Converting Machinery

 By the numbers

-High installation costs, lower removal values: While paper machines are typically the biggest cost in a mill, they are very difficult to sell for removal under duress.
-Appraised values tend to represent a small percentage of depreciated book value.
-This is because a significant portion of the original cost is for special improvements including installation pits, poured concrete foundations, floor drains, erected steel infrastructure, extensive networks of process piping (i.e. steam, water, air), heavy electrical distribution systems, and air handling ductwork.
-While certain components of these systems, such as the head box, fourdrinier section, press sections, dryer can sections, size press, coaters, scanners, calender, reel, and winder can be removed and sold piecemeal, the majority of the installation improvements either cannot be removed or are not economically feasible to remove.
+High Installation Costs Lower Removal Values: While paper machines are typically the biggest cost in a mill, they are very difficult to sell for removal under duress.
+Appraised values tend to represent a small percentage of depreciated book value because a significant portion of the original cost is for special improvements including installation pits, poured concrete foundations, floor drains, erected steel infrastructure, extensive networks of process piping (i.e. steam, water, air), heavy electrical distribution systems and air handling ductwork.
+While certain components of these systems such as the head box, Fourdrinier section, press sections, dryer can sections, size press, coaters, scanners, calendar, reel and winder can be removed and sold piecemeal, the majority of the installation improvements either cannot be removed or are not economically feasible to remove.
 The cost of those improvements is lost when the equipment is sold for removal.
 Knowledgeable buyers typically disregard any value associated with them and, in some cases, may even discount offers when significant de-installation and re-installation costs are present.

-Demand for support equipment and spares remains steady: While paper machines are increasingly difficult to sell in their entirety, mill support equipment continues to be frequently sold on a removal basis.
-Stock prep equipment, pumps, screens, agitators, lab equipment, rolling stock, rewinders, and roll wrap machines are examples of equipment that can add value.
+Demand for Support Equipment and Spares Remains Steady: While paper machines are difficult to sell in their entirety, mill support equipment continues to be frequently sold on a removal basis.
+Stock prep equipment, pumps, screens, agitators, lab equipment, rolling stock, rewinders and roll wrap machines are examples of equipment that can add value.
 All paper manufacturers have this equipment in mills, regardless of the product being made, widening its marketability.
 These components are more readily dismantled and can be moved at a reasonable cost.

-Beyond that, most mills have a significant inventory of spare motors and parts to ensure paper machines can continue running around the clock.
-Because most mills operate older machines, many of these transactions are being conducted in the secondary market.
-While these items are not typically included in an appraisal, they could have noteworthy value in the event of liquidation.
-Properties are often grandfathered with respect to preexisting environmental issues as long as their existence does not proliferate into adjoining properties or water systems.
+Beware of Environmental Considerations: Regardless of the valuation scenario, lenders must protect themselves from environmental liabilities.
+Manufacturing paper and pulp uses large amounts of wood fiber, water, steam and chemicals.
+This process generates waste streams, which must be properly treated and disposed of into the air, municipal sewage, nearby waterways or landfills.
+Over time environmental laws have evolved necessitating significant capital investments to improve the remediation of these environmentally sensitive waste streams.
+Properties are often grandfathered with respect to preexisting environmental issues if their existence does not proliferate into adjoining properties or water systems.
 These preexisting liabilities may pass from owner to owner or be split into pre-sale or post-sale issues, which remain with prior owners.
 The variations on the magnitude or the assumption of these liabilities often manifest themselves into adjustments that impact the sale of the equipment and real property.
 This is especially true when operations are shut down and sold as a non-operating mill.
-Once operations cease, generally the equipment and real property are the only assets left to transfer, and any environmental issues negatively impact the value of those remaining assets.
-Lenders need to be particularly aware of how (or if) to take possession of these assets.
+Once operations cease, the equipment and real property are typically the only assets left to transfer, and any environmental issues negatively impact the value of those remaining assets.
+Lenders need to be particularly aware of how, or if, to take possession of these assets.